travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ```
 {: data-file=".travis.yml"}

-Please note that this image will only be available on the sudo-enabled
+Please note that Xenial is available on our fully virtualized
 infrastructure.
 If you are running an Enterprise installation, you can use the
 Xenial Docker images.